 Disc Golf Speed Ratings Explained

-Simply put, speed in disc golf refers to the ability of the disc to cut through the air.
-The more aerodynamic a disc, the higher its speed rating.
+In disc golf, speed refers to how efficiently a disc cuts through the air.
+The more aerodynamic a disc is, the higher its speed rating.

 Moment of Inertia and Disc Performance